Sign up to receive beautynews, product samples, couponsand more.

 PURE-CLAY Clear & Comfort Face Mask

 4 Best Tips for Touching Up Your Roots

 COLORISTA Semi-Permanent Hair Color

 3 Easy Hairstyles in 3 Minutes Each

 ADVANCED HAIRSTYLE AIR DRY IT Wave Swept Spray

 Sorry, you must log in to save an item.

 Finding foundation that matches your skin perfectly can be seriously tricky.
-And that’s especially the case if you have a darker skin tone.
-The good news is, we’ve got some options for you, with foundations that have a range of shades to suit every skin tone.
+And that’s certainly the case if you have a darker skin tone.
+The good news is, we have a foundation that is available in a range of shades (45, to be exact) to suit every skin tone and undertone.
 Before we get to that, though, it’s time for a crash course in foundation for darker skin tones.
-We’re covering everything you need to know to find makeup for dark skin, from how to choose your foundation color, to what other makeup to use, to the right way to apply your products—and it’s all below.
+We’re covering everything you need to know to find makeup for darker skin tones, from how to choose your foundation shade to what other makeup to use (like concealer and face powder) to how to apply your products—and it’s all below.

 Before checking out our product picks for darker skin tones, here are a few helpful hints for finding the foundation that best matches your skin.